auchung/seasonal-recipes/README.md

 We examined whether any missing data in our dataset is likely **Not Missing at Random (NMAR)**.

-The column, `description`, contains missing values, which conveys that the reciper creator did not submit a description for their recipe.
+The column, `description`, contains missing values, which conveys that the recipe creator did not submit a description for their recipe.
 We determined that descriptions would be *NMAR* if their absence is related to qualities we don’t observe in the dataset.
-For instance, the recipe creator might decide to skip on writing a description if the recipe is very basic and they feel it doesn’t need one or if they're rushing to submit the recipe.
+For instance, the recipe creator might decide to skip on writing a description if the recipe is very basic or if they're rushing to submit the recipe.

 Because these underlying factors aren’t captured in the dataset, the missingness in `description` is not related to other columns.
 Thus, we believe that `description` is **likely NMAR** where its missingness may be directly related to its own value, not other columns.